Data for People, Not Just Numbers

 The Living Spiral Ethic

 Our standards follow the shape of life itself—a spiral.
-Each level (DLL 1–16) reinforces the one before: from early recognition of chart elements, to civic reasoning, to international data stewardship.
+Each level (DLS) reinforces the one before: from early recognition of chart elements, to civic reasoning, to international data stewardship.
 At every turn, the spiral widens its purpose—learning becomes leadership.

 We are building a world where data literacy is the language of empathy, and leadership is its grammar.